imgproxy/imgproxy/docs/generating_the_url.md

 When set, imgproxy will skip the processing of the listed formats.
 Also available as the [IMGPROXY_SKIP_PROCESSING_FORMATS](configuration.md#skip-processing) configuration.

-**📝Note:** Processing can only be skipped when the requested format is the same as the source format.
+**📝 Note:** Processing can only be skipped when the requested format is the same as the source format.

-**📝Note:** Video thumbnail processing can't be skipped.
+**📝 Note:** Video thumbnail processing can't be skipped.

 Default: empty